 “If we land about a thousand or so meters clear of one of them, the owner will probably send a boat over to talk,” Sartz suggested, “If that doesn’t work we can launch the upper shuttle and tour around.”

-The Red was lowered into the water and came to a rest slowly heaving in the slight swell.
-As suggested a boat soon left the closest vessel and made its way towards the Red, and as the boat reached the midpoint it slowed down and before tentatively coming forward again until the side of the ship was reached.
+The Red was lowered into the water and came to a rest slowly rolling in the slight swell.
+As suggested a boat soon left the closest vessel and made its way towards the Red, and as the boat approached the midpoint it slowed down, before tentatively coming forward again until the side of the ship was reached.
 Steve opened an upper hatch, and the three negotiators stood on the top dressed in spacesuits in case they slipped.

 The boatman spotted them and worked his way adjacent to them and hailed them in Galbasic, “Hail the ship; you don’t have a person aboard?”
 An average looking woman asked, “I am Drift with the tide.”

 “This is Big Red, I am Steven Firebrand with me is Sartz and Loxz,” Steve introduced, “I am a friend of Humph and seek a companion person to roam the galaxy with me.”

 “It seems we are popular again after millennia of neglect.
 I suppose that is our calling,” Drift stated, “For myself, I have no desire to do so.
 I don’t have the resources to build a ship for my child who is becoming too old to stay with me.
 To help her, perhaps we can discuss a territory for her?”

 "If we move to your ship, we could ask her what she thinks of the idea,” Sartz suggested.

 Drift looked puzzled having just become comfortable with the notion that a person wasn’t on the ship, so was taken aback, “Let me think,” and after a short pause, “Come aboard my boat, and I will take you over there,” Drift offered at last.